 The positional accuracy of features interpreted from the magnetic data depends on a combination of the quality of the differential GPS positions received, the measurement of cable out and the USBL accuracy.
 Moreover, the detectability decreases with distance from the survey line.
-Therefore, where targets are not mapped between lines this does not mean that no targets are present.
+Therefore, when targets are not mapped between lines does not mean there are no targets present.
 Typical flying heights were in the range of 2 m to 5 m.
 Due to the uneven seabed some areas were surveyed with the magnetometer flying at more than 7 m from the seabed.